fjenett/coffeescript-mode-processing/readme.md

 Contributed modes are not officially introduced in Processing yet and so things might change in the future.
 Consider this experimental.

-This is rather a speed project, no proper syntax coloring, no help, no catching errors before export.
+I'm not all satisfied with the experience at the moment ... having to type "@" before each and every Processing variable or method kinda ruins the functionalism of CoffeeScript to me.

 ***Specials***

 Import statements are supported for JavaScript since Processing 2.0alpha5, so they are now supported in CoffeeScript mode as well.
-They are written as comments to not confuse the coffeescript compiler:
+They are written as comments to not confuse the CoffeeScript compiler:

 	#import de.bezier.guido.*